top of page

 I hope you have found some ideas or some of the suggestions helpful for your own play at home with your child/children.
 We love sensory play trays in our home.
 It doesn't need to be complicated to be lots of fun and to help your child learn in a playful way.

-Until next time, have fun learning in a playful way xx
+Until next time, have fun learning in a playful way!

-For more play and learning ideas, visit the homepage by clicking the logo above.
+For more play and learning ideas, visit the homepage now

 For free printable bee themed tracing and cutting pages